eaton-lab/toytree/README.rst

 The ``.draw()`` function generates a plot which is returned as two objects, a ``toyplot.Canvas`` object and a ``toyplot.axes.cartesian`` object.
 In a jupyter-notebook the ``canvas`` will automatically render as a figure in a cell of the notebook.
+Toytree applies a default styling to the tree which can be modified.

 .. code:: python